PGScatalog/pgsc_calc/docs/how-to/offline.rst

 How do I run pgsc_calc in an offline environment?
 =================================================

-pgsc_calc has been deployed on secure platforms like Trusted Research Environments (TREs).
+``pgsc_calc`` has been deployed on secure platforms like Trusted Research Environments (TREs), including UK Biobank and All of Us.

-To run pgsc_calc in an offline environment you'll need Docker or Apptainer/Singularity installed on the offline computer.
+To run ``pgsc_calc`` in an offline environment you'll need Docker or Apptainer/Singularity installed on the offline computer.

 On a computer with internet access you'll need to download:

 1. A container
 2. Scoring files that you want to run
-3. A reference panel
+3. (Optionally) Reference data

 And transfer these to your offline environment.